Canonbury House and Canonbury Tower: Remodelling of Old Canonbury House

-Charles Lamb, essayist, poet, and antiquarian, loved to visit the tower when he lived in Islington.
+Charles Lamb, essayist, poet, and antiquarian, loved to visit the Tower when he lived in Islington.
 He was "never weary of toiling up the steep winding stairs and peeping into its sly comers and cupboards".
 He also enjoyed the view from the top.
 A book written in 1835 still speaks of its being possible to see from there "the adjacent villages and surrounding countryside".

 From 1826 to 1907 the tower was the home of the bailiff of the estate.
-In 1885 it is described as being in a sadly dilapidated state.
+In the 1870s a room in the Tower was rented to a local private school.
+M. V. Hughes (née Thomas) recalls her brothers attending school in the Tower, and boys playing tricks on passers-by from a window, in her memoir A London Child of the 1870s.
+In 1885 the Tower is described as being in a sadly dilapidated state.
 "Although the exterior looks substantial enough, and the splendid carved wood panelling is intact, all the rooms are deserted and many are decaying".
+The Tower was afterwards rented by the Islington C of E Young Men's Society, followed by the Canonbury Constitutional Club from 1887 to 1907.

 In 1907 an American advocate of the Baconian theory of Shakespeare authorship travelled to England.
-She believed she had decoded a message which revealed that Francis Bacon's secret manuscripts were hidden behind panels in the tower.
+She believed she had decoded a message which revealed that Francis Bacon's secret manuscripts were hidden behind panels in the Tower.
 None were found.

+1 Canonbury Place was formerly the home and office of architect Sir Basil Spence from 1956 to 1976, who is commemorated there with a plaque.

+5 Canonbury Place was the home of Weedon Grossmith, co-author of The Diary of a Nobody, from 1891 to 1899.

+6 Canonbury Place was a ladies’ school as early as 1838, and was c.
+1855 called "Northampton House", kept by Miss Caroline Bifield.
+Nos.
+6–7 were recombined in 1868 and were later the premises of Highbury and Islington High School for Girls until its closure in 1911.
+The school was opened in 1878 by the Girls' Public Day School Company, in connection with the National Union for Improving the Education of Women.
+It offered a broad education with preparation for Oxford and Cambridge Schools Board examinations.
+Its first head was Miss M. C. Whyte.
+There were 215 pupils in 1884, with a kindergarten, and in 1908 it was a recognised secondary school with 144 girls.
+From 1930–65, it was the headquarters of the North London (Islington) District Nursing Association, and subsequently became Harcourt House (Medical Missionary Association) until 1988, then a residential meditation centre.

+8–9 Canonbury Place were recombined about 1908, and were used as Canonbury Children's Day Care Centre until 1990.